 Bills Add Up

-Even if the consequences of a car accident appear to be relatively minor at first, you may find in the weeks following that you are left with costly repairs and extensive medical bills that could cause long-lasting financial issues.
-In these instances, it may be necessary to take legal action against the at-fault motorist—particularly if their insurer refuses to pay out an amount sufficient to cover your bills!
+Even if the consequences of a car accident appear to be relatively minor at first, you may find in the weeks following that you face costly repairs and extensive medical bills that can cause long-lasting financial issues.
+In these instances, it may be necessary to take legal action against the at-fault motorist—particularly if their insurer refuses to pay out an amount sufficient to cover your bills.

 Negotiations Do Not Pan Out

-If you have gone through several rounds of negotiating with the insurance company or the negligent party and they refuse to agree to pay the fair compensation you need to cover your expenses, then your car accident lawyer may advise you to move to the next step and file a lawsuit.
-With a lawsuit, you can show the other side you are not willing to accept less than you deserve and that you are going to fight for it.
+Suppose you went through several rounds of negotiating with the insurance company or the negligent party, and they refuse to agree to pay fair compensation.
+In that case, your car accident lawyer may advise you to file a lawsuit.
+With a lawsuit, you can show the other side that you are unwilling to accept less than you deserve and will fight for it.

-Keep in mind that even after filing a lawsuit, you can settle with the at-fault party and their insurer.
+Remember that you can settle with the at-fault party and their insurer even after filing a lawsuit.
 Filing a lawsuit may apply the necessary pressure to get them to come to a fair settlement figure.

 What to Do After Someone Hits Your Car

-When you get checked out by your doctor after your car collision, they can record information regarding your injuries in a medical report, providing you with evidence of a direct connection between the harm you sustained and the car accident and the extent of your damages.
+When you get checked out by your doctor after your car collision, they can record information regarding your injuries in a medical report, providing evidence of a direct connection between the harm you sustained with the car accident and the extent of your damages.